 - Note that when the Log Viewer is in 'live tail' mode, the timeline graph is a few minutes behind the Log Viewer display.

-- As you select a specific period of time in the timeline, the dates you select will populate the Jump to timeframe field.
-This field is always the "source of truth" for what is loaded into the log viewer.
+- As you select a specific period of time in the Timeline via clicking or dragging, As you select will populate the Jump to timeframe field.
+This field is always the "source of truth" for what is loaded into the Log Viewer.
 You can overwrite the auto-populated value in the field to use the Jump to timeframe independently of the timeline visualization "scope in" functionality.

 - As you "scope in" each bar in the timeline represents 15 minutes.